 Still Searching for the Perfect Liveaboard in Raja Ampat?

-The seven liveaboards you’ve read about were hand-picked by our Scuba Travel Experts, but there are more boats available.
+The liveaboards on this list were hand-picked by our Scuba Travel Experts, but there are more boats available.
 To see the full list of liveaboards in Raja Ampat, click the button below.

 Share This